-You’re fed up with the early morning call for the bottle, right?
+You’re fed up with the early morning call for the bottle.

-In this post, I am going to give you some of the steps that I took to stop my Toddler needing his overnight bottle feed.
+In this post, I will give you some of the steps that I took to stop my Toddler from needing his overnight bottle feed.

 Table of Contents

 Before we move onto the tips, let us expand on the reasons above.
-It is only when you know the reason, that you are able to move on and stop your Toddler bottle feeding at night.
+It is only when you know why you can move on and stop your Toddler bottle feeding at night.

-It sounds obvious, right?
+It sounds obvious.
 Hunger is probably the biggest reason why your Toddler still needs a bottle at night.

 Toddlers grow quickly and can go through stages of intense growth spurts.
 During these growth spurts, they are eating MACHINES!

-There are a number of things you can do to get your Toddler to stay in their room at night, or if your Toddler is scared, you need to find out why.
+You can do several things to get your Toddler to stay in their room at night, or if your Toddler is scared, you need to find out why.